 Are aluminum grinders safe for me?

 This is a complicated question.
 Generally speaking, with the form of aluminum grinders today, they are not safe for you.
 This is a bold statement from a grinder manufacturer that actually chooses to incorporate aluminum in their products.
 Make no mistake—our products are different than any other grinder out there, as the main parts are buffered by a plastic buffering ring.

-Aluminum is a soft material and very common in the making of cannabis grinders.
+Aluminum is a soft material and very common in the making of herbal grinders.
 Take a close look at the bottom of your grinder.
 You should be able to see the tool path markings, such as those shown in the image below.